Authentication in cloud services

 Using Apple ‘create account page’, fraudsters can play around with different email addresses to see if one is in use.
 If they find an existing email, they go through a weak ‘forget password’ process with a security question and boom – once they’ve guessed what a pet’s name is, they are into iCloud photos or a company’s sensitive Dropbox documents.

-Chilling as the above example is, see it as encouragement to find a better password recovery process than a security question.
-Another reason to make two-factor authentication a standard feature is the fact that users are very likely to access cloud services from a number of devices: computer, smartphone, tablet and/or internet TV, to name a few.
+Chilling as the above example is, see it as an encouragement to find a better password recovery process than a security question.
+Another reason to make two-factor authentication a standard feature is the fact that users are very likely to access cloud services from several devices: computer, smartphone, tablet and/or internet TV, to name a few.
 If any of these are compromised, the cloud is compromised.

 SMS two-factor authentication is a strong, popular method of verifying a user’s identity.
 Why?
 Well, most users are glued to their phones 24/7.
 Having to enter a one-time PIN (OTP) sent via SMS is not too disruptive to the user experience – whether someone is accessing their cloud storage via a desktop or mobile app.
 Phone verification is easy to implement – simply ask for a mobile number at sign-up, explaining that it will only be used for verification purposes (and stick to that!).
 Phone numbers are difficult to fake and users usually keep one phone number for many years.